hddm-devs/hddm/README.rst

              Note also that the usage of **indirect betas** as well as **indirect regressors** may affect the speed of sampling in general.
              Both translate into more computational work at the stage of regression likelihood evaluation.

+* HDDM 0.9.6 brings a host of new features.
+             HDDM now includes use of `likelihood approximation networks`_ in conjunction with reinforcement learning models via the **HDDMnnRL** class.
+             This allows researchers to study not only the across-trial dynamics of learning but the within-trial dynamics of choice processes, using a single model.
+             This module greatly extends the previous functionality for fitting RL+DDM models (via HDDMrl class) by allowing fitting of a number of variants of sequential sampling models in conjuction with a learning process (RL+SSM models).

+             We have included a new **simulator**, which allows data generation for a host of variants of sequential sampling models in conjunction with the Rescorla-Wagner update rule on a 2-armed bandit task environment.
+             There are some new, out-of-the-box **plots** and **utility function** in the **hddm.plotting** and **hddm.utils** modules, respectively, to facilitate posterior visualization and posterior predictive checks.
+             Lastly you can also save and load **HDDMnnRL** models.
+             Please see the **documentation** (under **HDDMnnRL Extension**) for illustrations on how to use the new features.

 Comparison to other packages